William Edwards Educational Charity

 Overview

-The William Edwards Educational Charity (registered 1965) is a local grant-making trust dedicated to promoting education for young people in Kenilworth, Warwickshire.
-With an income of £324,517 and annual expenditure of £461,666 in the 2024 financial year, the charity provides educational support for individuals under 25 who live in Kenilworth, have parents living in Kenilworth, or attend/attended schools in Kenilworth.
+The William Edwards Educational Charity (registered 26 March 1963) is a historic local grant-making trust with origins dating back to 1723, dedicated to promoting education for young people in Kenilworth, Warwickshire.
+The charity was established following the death of surgeon Dr William Edwards in 1723, who made provision for the funding and support of schools in Kenilworth and Hatton.
+With an endowment of approximately £10 million, the charity had an income of £324,517 and annual expenditure of £461,666 in the 2024 financial year.
+The charity provides educational support for individuals under 25 who live in Kenilworth, have parents living in Kenilworth, or attend/attended schools in Kenilworth.
 The charity's mission is to provide educational benefits not usually covered within schools' annual budgets, helping to cover education fees and supplementary educational costs.
+The charity typically donates over £300,000 to schools annually and regularly aids more than 200 people each year with individual grants.
 The charity is managed by 9 trustees, none of whom receive remuneration.

 Funding Priorities